 Realisations and projects

-Realisations: creation of two new parking stands for aircraft, equipped with air bridges, new parking lots for vehicles, the construction of a new cargo terminal, doubling of the airport surface, etc.
+Achievements include the creation of two new aircraft parking areas equipped with telescopic jet bridges, new vehicle parking facilities, the construction of a bus station and a new cargo terminal, doubling the size of the terminal, runway refurbishment, etc.

-The international organisation IATA classifies airports based on their capacity to receive aircraft and passengers on a scale from A to A, with A being the best and F the worst.
-Thanks to the works initiated by the CCI the Airport Nouméa La Tontouta changed from category D to category B, a very good level of comfort.
+The International Air Transport Association (IATA) classifies airports based on their capacity to handle aircraft and passengers on a scale from A to F (A corresponding to luxury and F to a situation of disruption).
+Thanks to the work carried out by the CCI, Nouméa-La Tontouta International Airport has moved from category D to category B, indicating a very good level of comfort.